July 4, 2025

 10. Almannaskarðsgöng – The Southern Connector

 Almannaskarð tunnel opened in 2005 and is 1.300 meters (0.8 miles) long.
 This one also has lanes going in both directions.
 This tunnel connects the south side of Iceland with the East side.
-There used to be a difficult connecting road, but with the opening of this tunnel, driving to the east side has become so much easier.
+There used to be a difficult connecting road, but since the tunnel opened, driving to the east side has become easier and safer.
 The south entrance is located 39 meters (128 feet) above sea level, whilst the north entrance is 82 meters (269 feet) above sea level, giving the tunnel an incline of 4.6%.

-We are sure you will enjoy the ride through many of these tunnels.
-When you rent a car with Go Iceland Car Rental, each rental car contains a map of where you can find these tunnels.
-We also sell a much more detailed map at our offices.
-Please let our staff assist with any questions you might have about your drive around Iceland, from recommendations to directions.
+When you rent a car with GO Iceland, each vehicle comes equipped with a map showing the locations of these tunnels.
+We also offer a more detailed map available for purchase at our offices.
+Our friendly staff are always happy to help with any questions you have about driving around Iceland - from travel recommendations to directions.

 Safe travels around Iceland! #GoIceland